-- A. Maintain a set of record Drawings as directed in Division 1. - B. Keep Drawings clean, undamaged, and up to date. - C. Record and accurately indicate the following: - 1.
+- A. Maintain a set of record drawings as directed in Division 1. - B. Keep Drawings clean, undamaged, and up to date. - C. Record and accurately indicate the following: - 1.
 Depths, sizes, and locations of all buried and concealed conduits/cables. - 2.
-Changes, additions, and revisions due to change orders, addenda, obstructions, etc. Eradicate extraneous information. - D. Make Drawings available when requested by Architect for review. - E. Submit as part of the required Project Closeout documents as indicated in Division 1. - F. Use standards set in contract documents.
+Changes, additions, and revisions due to change orders, addenda, obstructions, etc. Eradicate extraneous information. - D. Make Drawings available when requested by Architect for review.

+- E. Submit as part of the required Project Closeout documents as indicated in Division 1. - F. Use standards set in contract documents.
+Computer-aided design drafting (CADD) shall be used to complete project record drawings.
 Note field modifications, all addenda and change order items on project record drawings.
 If deficiencies are found in either the quality or the accuracy of the drawings, they will be returned unapproved.
 Additional review of subsequent submissions shall be at the contractor's expense.